-Once you have identified the type of finance your business needs, it’s time to apply for it.
-This can be a stressful process, but it doesn’t need to be.
-Here are our top tips for making your business more attractive to lenders when applying for an MSME loan.
+Applying for a business loan doesn’t need to be a stressful process.
+Here are our top tips for making your business more attractive to lenders when applying for a business loan.

 Perfect Your Business Plan

-When it comes to traditional lending, banks will want to understand your business plan fully before agreeing to lend you money.
-You want to ensure your plan is professional, well written and inspires the lender to believe in your business.
-This means being able to show where your business is heading, a marketing strategy and tangible, realistic financial forecasts.
+When it comes to traditional business loans, lenders want to understand your business plan fully before agreeing to lend you money.
+You want to ensure your plan is professional, well written, and inspires the lender to believe in your business.
+This means being able to show where your business is heading, a clear marketing strategy, and tangible, realistic financial forecasts.

-It is also important not to shy away from acknowledging the commercial risks you face.
-All businesses, either small or large, are exposed to risks as well as opportunities.
-By identifying both as part of your business plan, you will be inspiring confidence in the lender that you are a trustworthy and informed business owner and that your business plan is robust.
+It is also important to acknowledge the commercial risks you face in your business plan.
+All businesses, small and large, are exposed to risks as well as opportunities.
+By identifying both as part of your plan, you will inspire confidence in the lender that you are a trustworthy and informed business owner with a robust business plan.

 Know Your Numbers

 This may seem obvious, but lender expect you to know exactly how much money you need to borrow, where it will be invested, and how you are going to pay it back.
 Some entrepreneurs approach lenders without having a clear idea of the amount to ask for.
 This can result in one of two ways – either you get a business loan that is too small to make any real difference to your business, or you get nothing at all.
 A lack of financial knowledge can really discourage lenders from loaning you money.